5 Letter Words That Start With E

 endue

-Verb : To provide with some quality or trait
+Verb : Senses relating to giving some quality or thing.

 error